Use the Radial Menu

 Use the radial menu to explore certain elements of dashboard in greater detail.
 It allows you to explore and interact with specific data elements.

-The radial menu is not available on arc gauges, histograms, KPI charts, or raw data tables.
+The radial menu is not available on arc gauges, histograms, KPI charts, maps, or tables of raw data.

 To access the radial menu, select a data point in the visual.
 In the following example of a Real Time Sales bar chart, select one of the vertical bars to display the menu.
 It is available for each bar in the visual, that is, for each individual data element, and provides the capability to explore or drill into one specific bar of data.

 You can rotate the options on the radial menu clockwise (right) and counterclockwise (left) by holding down the shift key and using the left and right arrows on your keyboard.

 Controls for these options are provided using the interactivity sidebar.
 See Control How Users Interact With a Visual.